traebracy/traebracy/README.md

 ## About Me

-I am learning how to build projects that are clear, useful, and easier to understand over time.
+I'm learning how to build projects that are clear, useful, and easier to understand over time.

 ## Currently Learning